5 Protein-Rich Lactation Snacks for Breastfeeding Moms

 Designer Wellness Protein Smoothie

-- 2X PROTEIN VS SUGAR: Low carb, 12g whey protein isolate and naturally sweetened with real fruit blends; yogurt like consistency
+- 2X PROTEIN VS SUGAR: Low carb, 12g whey protein isolate and naturally sweetened with real fruit blends

-- HEALTHY ON-THE-GO OPTION: You can leave your protein powder at home with this healthy fruit & protein smoothie pouch for adults, kids, and all occasions; no refrigeration is needed
+- HEALTHY ON-TH-GO OPTION: You can leave your protein powder at home and sugar loaded drinks behind with this healthy fruit & protein smoothie pouch for adults, kids, and all occasions; no refrigeration is needed

 Nursing moms often depend on protein powder to make shakes.
 Protein shakes are great for increasing milk production, but they are not portable and don’t stay good long after they are mixed.